lanrat/certgraph/README.md

         https://github.com/lanrat/certgraph
 OPTIONS:
   -apex
      for every domain found, add the apex domain of the domain's parent -cdn
      include certificates from CDNs
+  -censys-appid string
+     censys API AppID
+  -censys-secret string
+     censys API Secret
   -ct-expired
      include expired certificates in certificate transparency search -ct-subdomains
      include sub-domains in certificate transparency search -depth uint
      maximum BFS depth to go (default 5)
   -details
      print details about the domains crawled
   -dns
      check for DNS records to determine if domain is registered -driver string
      driver(s) to use [censys, crtsh, google, http, smtp] (default "http") -json
      print the graph as json, can be used for graph in web UI -parallel uint
      number of certificates to retrieve in parallel (default 10) -regex string
      regex domains must match to be part of the graph -sanscap int
      maximum number of uniq apex domains in certificate to include, 0 has no limit (default 80) -save string
      save certs to folder in PEM format
   -serve string
      address:port to serve html UI on
   -timeout uint
      tcp timeout in seconds (default 10)
   -updatepsl
      Update the default Public Suffix List
   -verbose
      verbose logging
   -version
      print version and exit
 ```

 ## Drivers